Latest News

 Gold reaches a new high after a week-long peak amid hopes for lowered Fed rates

-On Wednesday, gold prices were near a one-week-high after investors expected that the U.S. Federal Reserve would lower interest rates in January.
+On Wednesday, gold prices were near a one-week-high after the expectation that the U.S. Federal Reserve would lower interest rates in January kept non-yielding metals a favourite asset.

-Rate-cut bets are "helping gold a little, as is the discussion that they might nominate a Fed Chairman soon and the front runner Kevin Hassett of the Economic Advisory Committee of the President."
+Rate-cut bets are "helping gold a little, as is the talk they might nominate a Fed Chairman soon and the front-runner is Kevin Hassett of the Economic Advisory Committee of the President."

 Hassett has stated, along with U.S. president Donald Trump, that interest rates should lower than what they are now under Fed chair Jerome Powell.
-This news has given a boost to gold, a non yielding asset that thrives in an environment of low interest rates.
+This news gave a boost to gold, which is a non-yielding investment that thrives in an environment of low interest rates.

 The number of Americans who filed new claims for unemployment benefits dropped last week.
 This indicates that layoffs are still low, but the labor market struggles to create enough jobs to accommodate those without a job amid the lingering uncertainty of the economy.